Who can apply?

 What is the selection process?

-The selection process consists of one interview and one written exercise in our London office.
+The selection process consists of one interview and one written exercise.
 We will discuss your academic background, any related work experience and your knowledge of economics.
-We expect to make job offers in December 2020.
+We expect to make job offers in July 2021.

 Is there any training?